 In this guide, we’ll show you how to create an online store in your membership site.

 Provided that you’re using WordPress — or you’re prepared to switch — by the time you’ve finished this article you’ll be ready to list physical products or digital downloads for sale inside of your membership site.

 Why Create an Online Store in Your Membership Site?

 Listing items for sale, whether they're physical products like merchandise, books, or equipment, or digital downloads such as software apps, audio and video files, or eBooks, is a popular way to generate more revenue from your membership site.

 While giving away content for free is a proven way to market your membership site, you don’t have to make everything freely available.
 After all, if your membership site isn’t profitable, it probably won’t be viable for long.

-So for content that falls outside of the existing pricing structure of your membership site, such as optional extras like supplementary files or fun stuff like branded t-shirts, allowing members only shopping through an online store is a straightforward way to make those items available to your members.
+For content that falls outside the existing pricing structure of your membership site, such as supplementary files or branded t-shirts, allowing members-only shopping through an online store is a straightforward way to make those items available to your members.

 Choose an Ecommerce WordPress Plugin

 Out of the box, WordPress doesn’t have the ability to sell items online.
 However, thanks to some excellent free plugins, you can easily add this functionality to your website.